Dolpo Camping Trek

 • Witness breathtaking views of Mount Kanchenjunga and stunning panoramic views of the massive mountain peaks such as Mt.
 Lhotse (8516m), Mt.
 Everest (8848m), Mt.
 Makalu (8481m), and many others.

-• Travel through a variety of landscapes, including lush rhododendron forests, alpine meadows, and pristine glacial rivers.
+• Travel through diverse landscapes, including lush rhododendron forests, alpine meadows, and pristine glacial rivers.

 • Witness awe-inspiring sunrises and sunsets over the snow-clad mountains.